cmmasaba/SlackScraper/README.md

     users:read

     ```
-9. Set the environment varibles in the `src/.env` file.
+9. Create a .env file at the root folder and set the following environment varibles.
     ```

     GOOGLE_APPLICATION_CREDENTIALS=path-to-your-service-account-key-file